Why do dogs cry?

 They miss their canine family

-One of the reasons dogs cry is separation from their family , especially when we adopt a dog from an acquaintance because their pet has just had puppies.
+One of the reasons why dogs cry is due to the separation of the animal from its family, especially when we adopt a dog from an acquaintance because their pet has just had puppies.
 Sometimes, the same thing happens when a dog has just left the shelter and misses their old, collar-free companions.

 They are afraid or anxious

-Another of the main reasons we might see a dog crying is due to fear or anxiety.
+Another of the main reasons why we might see a dog crying is due to fear or anxiety.
 Dogs don't have the same understanding of things that we do, since they have no choice but to adapt to a world adapted to humans.
-This is why there are many unfamiliar noises and sounds that can scare them or make them cry, such as loud noises—such as firecrackers or traffic—or any noise from outside.
+That's why There are many noises and sounds that they don't know and that can scare them or make them cry, such as loud noises—such as firecrackers or traffic—or any noise from outside.

 Anxiety is another of the main reasons why dogs cry.
-These little ones, who are so attached to us, are often exposed to situations they don't fully understand , which can cause them to feel anxious.
-For example, when they're left alone at home, when they stay at someone else's house, when traveling to unfamiliar places, or when they have to visit the vet.
+And often, these little ones who are so attached to us They are exposed to situations that they do not fully understand, which can cause them to feel anxious.
+For example, when they're home alone, when they stay at other people's houses, when traveling to unfamiliar places, or when they have to visit the vet.

 For health reasons